NeZLiPand/Customer-Hub/README.md

 ###
 This parameter controls whether SQL queries are displayed in the console.
 Possible values:

-- true — displays the SQL queries generated by Hibernate in the logs.
+- true — displays the SQL queries generated by Hibernate in the logs;

 - false — SQL queries will not be displayed in the logs.